wavemaker/docs/website/blog/2024-01-22-charting-libraries-d3-nvd3-upgrade.md

 | D3 3.5.7	       | 7.8.5       |
 | NVD3 1.0.0      | 1.8.6       |

+## Who should read this

+WaveMaker developers using chart widgets without D3 methods in the ChartOnBeforeRender callback won't be affected by the D3 library upgrade.
+Their applications will work smoothly without any changes.
+However, if developers use D3 methods in the callback, the upgrade might impact functionality, requiring adjustments as outlined below to ensure continued operation.

 ## D3.js Version 7

 D3.js, a powerful JavaScript library for creating interactive data visualizations, undergoes a major version upgrade from 3.5.7 to 7.8.5, bringing new features and improvements and allowing developers to adapt to the latest changes.